Here is some general advice about running low water trips (below 2.2 feet) on the Middle Fork of the Salmon River.

-- Avoid boat pile ups by using proper boat spacing.
-Make sure the boat ahead of you is through the crux of a rapid before entering.
+- Avoid boat pile ups with proper boat spacing.
+Let boat ahead of you get through the crux of a rapid before entering.

 - Wear sturdy shoes and your PFD since you’ll be getting stuck and pushing your boat off rocks.
 Your oars are likely to be flying around so a helmet is a good idea too.

 - You are going to hit rocks so choose which ones to hit wisely and try to spin off (“Spin to Win”) with some momentum.

 - Make sure you’re with a solid team of good hearted people.
 A successful long, hard day on the Middle Fork with friends is about as good as it gets!

 Below is a mile-by-mile guide for some of the most challenging places at low water and there are many more spots that deserve your attention.
 Please also be aware that the Middle Fork is a wilderness river with rapids and river conditions that change quite often.
 There is no substitute for good judgement and experience.

 Mile 0.1: First Bend Rapid will give you a sense of the many tight moves downstream.
 Enter on the far left and be ready for a hard left move at the bottom to avoid getting stuck on the right bank and blocking the channel.
 Proper oar management and boat spacing are particularly important here.

 Mile 1.8: At Door’s Rock aka Laddor’s Rock the river takes a sharp bend to the left.
 Stay to the inside of the bend and after the entrance aggressively drive left of Door’s Rock.
 Wraps are much more likely on this rock at lower flows.
 Make an aggressive move back to the center after you pass the rock.